Marshall

 |

-nine children, Neil was known as the Father of
+Father of seven to nine children, Neil was known as the Father of

-Mother’s Pensions because of his role in the
+Mother's Pensions because of his role in the passage

-provided assistance to the mothers of fatherless
+assistance to the mothers of fatherless children.

-majority of states.
+states.

-with D.W.
+director D.W.
 Griffith.
 He was also friends with

 playwright George Bernard Shaw and Neil’s daughter,